ypa/doolay/docs/gce.md

 4. Enter name of the instance for example: `doolay-demo-buster64`.
 5. Select Region `europe-west3 (Frankfurt)` and Zone `europe-west3-b`.
 The reason is more Europeans visit Myanmar and we want them to have a snappy connection to our site.
 6. Select Boot disk: `Debian GNU/Linux 10 (buster)`.
+7. Under Identity and API access, select Service Account `ypa` created in above step.
-7. Under Firewall Check `Allow HTTP traffic` and `Allow HTTPS traffic`.
+8. Under Firewall Check `Allow HTTP traffic` and `Allow HTTPS traffic`.
-8. Click Create.
+9. Click Create.
 It'll take a few minutes for the instance to start up and you'll see the green check mark.

 **Note**: Keep Machine type `n1-standard-1 (1 vCPU, 3.75GB memory)` during provisioning then change it to something else like `f1-micro` later.